WCW Power Plant: Jody Hamilton's school

 Kevin Nash, who trained under Hamilton, described the training facility as "half of a quonset hut where the other side of the building was carpet remnants".
 Nash has said that Hamilton's age limited the maneuvers he could teach, so much of his training focused on ring psychology.
 Early students of Hamilton include Nash, Jim Steele and Bryant Anderson.
 In 1991, Hamilton trained wrestler Mike Winner, who would later join the training staff of WCW Power Plant.
 Mike Graham began training students at Hamilton's school by 1992.
 He stayed on as a trainer when the school became the WCW Power Plant and worked there until its closure in 2001.
 Two early students of Graham were Marcus Bagwell and Van Hammer.

 WCW sent Hamilton and former wrestler Blackjack Mulligan to scout talent at promotions around the United States.
-In 1993, the pair went to scout Championship Wrestling from Florida (CWF) wrestlers and hold tryouts at the Tampa Sportatorium in Tampa, Florida for developmental contacts with WCW.
+In 1993, the pair went to scout Championship Wrestling from Florida (CWF) wrestlers and hold tryouts at the Tampa Sportatorium in Tampa, Florida, for developmental contacts with WCW.

 In 1993, WCW put on matches for small audiences at the Crystal Chandelier, a country western bar in Kennesaw, Georgia.
 The events gave students at Hamilton's school the opportunity to get in-ring experience before appearing on WCW television.

-The school relocated near Atlanta, Georgia in 1994.
-That year, Hamilton told Mark Binelli of The Atlanta Journal-Constitution that he received hundreds of phone calls a week from aspiring wrestler.
+The school relocated near Atlanta, Georgia, in 1994.
+That year, Hamilton told Mark Binelli of The Atlanta Journal-Constitution that he received hundreds of phone calls a week from aspiring wrestlers.
 Hamilton explained his screening process, telling Binelli, "I really don't look at résumés a whole hell of a lot, except for size and experience.
 We get photos, we get videotapes.
 If I like them, they'll come in for a tryout."
 The interview was unique in that Hamilton partially broke kayfabe to explain the cooperative nature of professional wrestling maneuvers.